Photo tutorial showing how to clean AC evaporator coils with no-rinse spray foam cleaner.

 Routine inspection and maintenance is very important to catch problems early and save on your electric bill.
 I recommend hiring an HVAC technician to inspect and maintain the AC system twice a year; Spring and Fall are best before the summer or winter season begins and you really need your system.

 The most important thing a home owner should do is regularly change the air filter every month.
 I installed Honeywell touchscreen 7-day programmable digital thermostats that reminds me when it’s time to change the air filter.
 A dirty air filter will increase your electric bill as the system struggles to heat or cool your home.

-Other things a careful and knowledgeable homeowner can do is clean the evaporator coils and condenser coils.
-If you’re not comfortable in doing this yourself, at least you’ll what’s needed when you call a Heating, Ventilation and Air Conditioning (HVAC) professional.
+Other things a careful and knowledgeable homeowner can do is clean the evaporator coils.

-This is a the air handler in my attic.
+The following photo is the central air handler in my attic.
 It is known as an “upflow” type because air enters from the bottom and exits out the top.
 The unit combines a natural gas furnace and an air conditioning evaporator coil.
 It has three major sections:

 - Blower motor – bottom

 - A/C evaporator coil – top

 The entire air handler sits on a secondary drain pan with a cutoff float switch.
 The purpose of the secondary drain pan is catch water in case the condensate drain line becomes clogged or the main condensate pan rusts through.
 The secondary pan will catch the water and eventually activate the float switch to shut down the entire unit before it overflows and ruins the ceiling.
 Too often, the secondary drain pan becomes rusty and fails to hold the water.